xiv/teleport/rfd/0043-kubeaccess-multiparty.md

 its built-in facilities for support session joining.

 To make this process easier for the user.
 I propose extending the current `tsh join` command to also work for Kubernetes access in the form of `tsh kube join <session-id>`.
-If it is important for UX to stick to `kubectl` I propose writing a simple `kubectl` plugin that wraps this behaviour.
+This attaches to an ongoing session.

 ### Configurable Model Proposition